 WordPress will now deactivate all selected WordPress plugins.

-If you have been locked out of your WordPress admin area, then you will not be able to deactivate WordPress plugins from your dashboard.
+If you have been locked out of your WordPress admin area and you cannot recover your password, then you will not be able to deactivate WordPress plugins from your dashboard.

 Basically, WordPress looks for your installed plugins in the /wp-content/plugins/ folder.
 If it cannot find the plugin’s folder, then WordPress will automatically deactivate all plugins.